tarunkumarp81/workzone-workflow-journey-app-template/README.md

 ## Download and Installation

-The template application and workflow should be cloned into a workspace opened in Businass Application Studio.
+The template application and workflow should be cloned into a workspace opened in Business Application Studio.
 The location to be cloned is

 ```
 https://github.com/SAP-samples/workzone-workflow-journey-app-template.git